vernisaz/simcom/doc/PIs.md

 Issue,

-> java -jar ../../../../7bee/lib/bee.jar
+> java -jar ../7bee/lib/bee.jar

-The RustBee tool will be built after.
-You can install it issuing,
+The RustBee tool will be built then.
+You can install it now issuing,

 > sudo ./rb install

 or simply specify the path to *rb*, if you do not want an installation.

 You can also add the path to **rb** in the *PATH* environment variable.
+Check out [addpath.sh](https://github.com/vernisaz/rust_bee/blob/master/addpath.sh).

 ## Building Rust apps
 All my Rust applications have a web UI.
 Therefore, first application will be a web server.